pawelkazub/pawelkazub.github.io/_posts/2023-01-16-your-new-blog-post.md

 strategies for listings, effectively managing legal transactions and building a strong personal brand.
 I have also established lasting relationships with clients, resulting in a total of 4.5 million PLN in brokerage contracts for the company.

-01/06/2018 – 28/02/2020 Wrocław, Poland
-CUSTOMER SERVICE REPRESENTATIVE GREENMOTION INTERNATIONAL Proven track record of successfully managing sales of rental products including rentals, insurance, and accessories.
+CUSTOMER SERVICE REPRESENTATIVE GREENMOTION INTERNATIONAL (01/06/2018 – 28/02/2020 Wrocław, Poland) Proven track record of successfully managing sales of rental products including rentals, insurance, and accessories.
 Expertise in acquiring and servicing individual customers, both in English and native language.
 Skilled in managing a fleet of several dozen vehicles, ensuring efficient operation and maintenance.

 01/10/2018 – 20/01/2022 Wrocław, Poland
-SYSTEMS ENGINEERING Wroclaw University of Science and Technology Address wybrzeże Stanisława Wyspiańskiego 27, Wrocław, Poland Website https://pwr.edu.pl/en/ Field of study Information and Communication Technologies Final grade 4,5 Thesis Design a business model for a selected IT business 01/03/2022 – CURRENT Wrocław, Poland
+SYSTEMS ENGINEERING Wroclaw University of Science and Technology Address wybrzeże Stanisława Wyspiańskiego 27, Wrocław, Poland Website https://pwr.edu.pl/en/ Field of study Information and Communication Technologies Final grade 4,5 Thesis Design a business model for a selected IT business

+01/03/2022 – CURRENT Wrocław, Poland
 MASTER OF SCIENCE IN MANAGEMENT (MANAGERIAL BEHAVIOR AND DECISIONS) Wroclaw Univeristy of Science and Technology

 I am currently pursuing a Master of Science in Management with a focus on Managerial Behavior and Decisions.
 I am also on a one-year exchange program at Universidad Pontificia Comillas ICAI-ICADE in Madrid, Spain, which is considered one of the best private universities in the country.
 This field of study